Tartar removal

 That is why it is recommended to have the so-called Air brush salt polishing, during which the surface of the teeth is made “smooth” and scratch-free again.
 The intervention is quick and painless, and does not involve any additional physical strain on the patient.

 After polishing, gum and pocket treatment can take place.
-During this, the gums are brushed with antiseptic and anti-inflammatory solutions, which not only destroys the bacteria in the pockets, but also stimulates possible wound healing, as well as restores the balance of the body’s local defense reaction.
+During this, the gums are brushed with antiseptic and anti-inflammatory solutions, which not only destroy the bacteria in the pockets, but also stimulates possible wound healing, as well as restores the balance of the body’s local defense reaction.

 After tartar removal

-After tartar removal, the tooth may be sensitive for up to 4-6 weeks, but there is no need to be alarmed by this, this is part of the natural healing process after treatment.
-The most common cause of sensitivity is that a large amount of tartar builds up the gum from the dentinal canal, which is exposed when the tartar is removed.
+After tartar removal, the tooth may be sensitive for up to 4-6 weeks, but there is no need to be alarmed by this, it is part of the natural healing process after treatment.
+The most common cause of sensitivity is that a large amount of tartar pushes up the gum from the dentinal canal, which is exposed when the tartar is removed.
 This part of the tooth is sensitive to cold and heat, which causes sharp pain when eating and drinking.

 If you experience persistent bleeding and pain in the area of tartar removal, or swollen lymph nodes, see your doctor as soon as possible, because the area may be infected.

-In rarer cases, tooth sensitivity can only be treated with pain-relieving tablets.
+In rarer cases, tooth sensitivity can only be treated with pain-relieving pills.
 In most cases, the toothpaste used to protect sensitive teeth is also sufficient.
 Stronger pain disappears within 1-2 hours after the treatment, and the symptoms subside after 1-2 weeks and disappear completely within 4-6 weeks.

-IMPORTANT informations
+IMPORTANT information

-• In the 3-4 days following tartar removal, avoid hard foods and crunchy foods.
+- In the 3-4 days following tartar removal, avoid hard foods and crunchy foods.

-• Buy a gum-protecting toothpaste recommended for sensitive teeth.
+- Buy a gum-protecting toothpaste recommended for sensitive teeth.

-• In the few days following tartar removal, it is worth gargling with anti-inflammatory mouthwash several times a day.
+- In the few days following tartar removal, it is worth gargling with anti-inflammatory mouthwash several times a day.

-• It can be observed after removing the tartar that the interdental spaces become wider, but they also usually narrow over time.
+- It can be observed after removing the tartar that the interdental spaces become wider, but they also usually narrow over time.

 How often should tartar removal be performed?